What is Anxiety?

 Addiction Warning Signs

-Anxiety medications have an addictive nature, because they operate similarly to other addictive drugs, such as opiates and marijuana.
+Anxiety medications have a person with substance use disorderive nature, because they operate similarly to other addictive drugs, such as opiates and marijuana.
 Long-term use can cause changes in the structure of the brain, resulting in increased tolerance, which ultimately leads to addiction.
 Since they change the structure of the brain, there are physical withdrawal symptoms when a user stops taking them abruptly.

 Some of the many signs you may be addicted to your anxiety medication are:

 - Obtaining medication through other methods, such as through multiple prescriptions or through drug dealers

 - Not feeling “normal” unless you take it

 - Difficulty controlling how many are being taken